 As clear from previous sections, there are two main categories of MCDs, the kinetic motion of matter particles, quarks in this case, and the interaction effect of gluon fields.
-The traceless quark MCD $\bar{T}^{ij}_q$ contains two terms, the kinetic motion of quarks $\bar{\psi} \mathcal{D}^i \gamma^j \psi$, and a scale-independent scalar operator $\bar{\psi}m\psi$.
+The traceless quark MCD $\bar{T}^{ij}_q$ contains two terms, the kinetic motion of quarks $\bar{\psi} \mathcal{D}^{(i} \gamma^{j)} \psi$, and a scale-independent scalar operator $\bar{\psi}m\psi$.
 In the previous study~\cite{Ji:2025gsq}, we have ignored the light quark mass effects which we intend to keep in the following discussions, and of course, $\bar{\psi}m\psi$ is also part of the trace.
 The gluon tensor includes static Coulomb fields and radiative (off-shell) gluons.
 Since there is no gauge-invariant and frame-independent separation between them, the same as in QED, these contributions shall be collectively considered, denoted as $\bar T_g^{ij}$.
 Therefore, we are led to a natural rearrangement,

-For simplicity, our analysis below ignores anomalous dimension of the quarks mass term, and the anomaly is a pure gluon scalar term.
-This approximation will not affect our main conclusions ($\gamma_m = 0.295$ at $\overline{\rm MS}$ at $\mu = 2$~GeV).
+For simplicity, our analysis below ignores anomalous dimension of the quark mass term, and the anomaly is a pure gluon scalar term.
+This approximation will not affect our main conclusions ($\gamma_m = 0.295$ in $\overline{\rm MS}$ at $\mu = 2$~GeV).